gvisoc/gvisoc.github.io/_posts/2021-04-28-Verify-Downloads.markdown

 In this case, the signing key was one of the keys present in the file `manjaro.gpg`, the one for the *Manjaro Build Server* with identifier `3B794DE6D4320FCE594F4171279E7CF5D8D56EC8`.
 The verification process was correct, so we need that something called *Manjaro Build Server* is the creator of the ISO we've just downloaded.

-**Fifth**: If we want to check the autenticity of such *Manjaro Build Server* dude, we can do so by validating its key using Philip Müller's key (provided we  trust him).
+**Fifth**: If we want to check the authenticity of such *Manjaro Build Server* dude, we can do so by validating its key using Philip Müller's key (provided we  trust him).
 That can be done by check the *web of trust* for Manjaro Build Server key, and see whether Philip is part of that web of trust.
 For this one, issue the following command:

 ```
 $ gpg --list-public-keys --with-sig-check